ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Arc 3
 Is now in an unfamiliar country
-Adapting to the new language and customs and Culture The opportunity to kill an Alden official in Huonhia Loses his "class" that makes him unique, starts a 2nd war returns to Tsuma with regret for his actions
+Adapting to the new language and customs and Culture The opportunity to kill an Alden official in Herkikia Loses his "class" that makes him unique, starts a 2nd war returns to Tsuma with regret for his actions